yeastrc/proxl-web-app/README.md

     * dbHost : The hostname of your MySQL server.
 Usually localhost (if on the same machine).
     * dbPort : The port of your MySQL server.
 Probably 3306, which is the default port for MySQL.
     * (optional) proxl.db.name : If for some reason you changed the name of the proxl database, it goes here.
-    * (optional) nrseq.db.name : If for some reason you changed the name of the YRC_NRSEQ database, it goes here.

 Running the importer